-Please review the following guidelines to help ensure a safe and rewarding experience for all.
+Please review the following guidelines to help ensure a safe and rewarding experience for all during field trip or activities.

 - All chaperones must be in compliance with the Archdiocese of Washington Child Protection Policies.
 Please see the OLV Parent Handbook or contact our school counselor, at counselor@olvschooldc.org for more information. - Please leave siblings, other children and pets at home.
-The students assigned to your group will need your full attention throughout the trip. - Follow all instructions given by school personnel.
-This includes arrival, departure and meet times and locations, bus procedures and activity logistics.
-Please follow any plan given for purchasing additional items or opportunities. - Familiarize yourself with the names and faces of students assigned to your group. - Sensitive information you may learn about a student's ability; relationships or background must be kept confidential. - Keep students with you at all times.
-Never allow students to leave the group, except in emergencies, and then only with a partner.

-- Students may need positive redirection to display appropriate behavior.
+The students assigned to your group will need your full attention throughout the trip. - If parking at OLV, please remember that students will have PE classes and recess during the school day.
+Please only park in spaces around the edge of the lot, legally on the street or in the CVS lot (fees apply). - Follow all instructions given by school personnel.
+This includes arrival, parking, departure and meet times and locations, bus procedures and activity logistics.
+Please follow any plan given for additional items or opportunities. - Familiarize yourself with the names and faces of students assigned to your group. - Sensitive information you may learn about a student's ability; relationships or background must be kept confidential. - Keep students with you at all times.
+Never allow students to leave the group, except in emergencies, and then only with a partner. - Students may need positive redirection to display appropriate behavior.
 Please report any major infractions as soon as possible.
-Responsibility for assigning consequences rests with school staff. - Please communicate any health or safety concerns to a staff member immediately. - To ensure that you are able to devote your full attention to the students in your group, please limit cell phone use to emergencies. - Always be safety conscious.
+Responsibility for assigning consequences rests with school staff. - Please refrain from purchasing food or souvenirs for your group or the class unless this is a previously agreed or arranged part of the trip or activity. - Report any health or safety concerns to a staff member immediately. - To ensure that you are able to devote your full attention to the students in your group, please limit cell phone use to emergencies. - Always be safety conscious.
 Monitor your surroundings, situation and group at all times.